 In theory, this means that if you lose your job, you could bring a claim of unfair dismissal.
 However, this might be difficult to achieve in practice.
 Under UK law, there are important criteria that an employee needs to satisfy to be eligible to lodge an unfair dismissal claim.
 For example, you need to be an employee under a contract of employment for at least two years.

 Winthrop has a word of warning.
 “Bringing a claim and winning a claim are two different things,” he said.
 “Not only you have lost your job, but you also need to start a legal proceeding, and that takes time.
-Also, the reparation for unfair dismissal is capped to 52 weeks gross salary.
+Also, the reparation for unfair dismissal is capped at 52 weeks gross salary.
 Many employees whose rights might have been breached might opt not to do anything for purely practical reasons.”

 Depending on circumstances, another option is getting in touch with the Information Commissioner’s Office (ICO), an independent UK authority set up to “uphold information rights in the public interest”.